Sustainable Forestry Initiative: Non-profit status

 The complaint filed with the IRS requested an examination of SFI Inc.’s non-profit status, based on the argument that SFI benefits the private interests of its corporate landowners and not the public interest, as well as the fact that SFI draws funding from the wood and paper industry.
 The complaint asserts that in serving the private interests of wood and paper companies that want a "green" image, SFI is inappropriately granted a nonprofit status reserved for public charities.

-Sierra Club complaint
+Certification of illegal and unsustainable companies

+In 2006, the Seattle Audubon Society called for SFI to revoke Weyerhaeuser's certification until they pledged to uphold SFI standards due to Weyerhaeuser logging practices that harmed the habitat of four endangered Northern spotted owls.
+At the same time, the Natural Resources Council of Maine lodged a similar complaint against Plum Creek Timber for violating Maine forestry laws.
+The SFI responded that they would investigate these complaints.

 In 2009, the Sierra Club lodged a formal complaint with SFI, alleging that Weyerhaeuser engaged in risky and irresponsible logging on steep slopes that led to 1,259 landslides in 2007 on SFI-certified Weyerhaeuser lands in Washington state.
 Challenging SFI to back up its claims of independence and "rigorous audits," the Sierra Club requested that Weyerhaeuser's SFI certification be revoked.

+In 2014, the Center for Sustainable Economy filed a formal complaint with SFI for providing a seal of approval to a company that does not meet SFI standards.
+The Center for Sustainable Economy asked SFI to suspend certification Plum Creek Timberland given their repeated illegal logging operations and Bureau Veritas Certification North America Inc, the company that audited the company for eligibility.